 All of the Docker containers in this build will be launched together as a Docker stack on the swarm running in the Personal Compute Cluster.
 There are some key details in how this stack is configured:

-• All services in the stack are configured to use the same network called cluster_network.
-While the subnet is specified for this network, there is no guarantee that worker-node container on any given physical node will be launched with the same IP address across restarts.
-If a worker-node is launched with a different IP address from what it previously had, the QFS system will launch into recovery mode.
+is launched with a different IP address from what it previously had, the QFS system will launch into recovery mode.
 In recovery mode, the meta server reconfigures its map of file part locations based on the new IP addresses fo the chunk servers.
-This takes a few moments at start up, and then the QFS file system is ready to be used.
+This takes a few moments at start up, and then the QFS file system is ready to be used. - The

-• The worker-node service is set to have deploy mode of global.
-This causes Docker to instantiate one container based on this service’s image on each node in the swarm.
+mode of global.
+This causes Docker to instantiate one container based on this service’s image on each node in the swarm. - The

-• The worker-node has two volumes attached.
-One is the data directory for QFS chunk server, the other is the work directory for the Spark worker.
+has two volumes attached.
+One is the data directory for QFS chunk server, the other is the work directory for the Spark worker. - The

-• The volume that the spark-master container mounts is primarily a work directory, and thus the Spark master can run on any physical node.
+container mounts is primarily a work directory, and thus the Spark master can run on any physical node. - The

 Initializing the Spark QFS Swarm